 - Rejection of a donor graft

-- Rarely, fat particles dislodge from the bone marrow and travel to the lung
+- Fat particles that come apart from the bone marrow and travel to the lung (rare)

 - Chronic diseases, such as diabetes or obesity